Dave Kushner: Soundtracking career (2008–present)

 Alongside Bob Thiele Jr., Curtis Stigers and Kurt Sutter, Kushner co-wrote the theme song for the 2008 FX television series Sons of Anarchy titled "This Life".
 In 2009, the song was nominated for a Primetime Emmy Award for Outstanding Main Title Theme Music but lost out to the theme for PBS television series Great Performances.
 In 2010, the quartet received an ASCAP Award for the theme.

 Kushner was also asked to develop a spin-off of How I Met Your Mother entitled "The Bro Code" by Fox creative director Dave Warren and The Simpsons segment director Ralph Sosa.
 Kushner also wrote a song with composer John O'Brien, Franky Perez and Dave Navarro for a new merchandise line called "Bartrock" after Dave Warren wanted "a song to tie in with the merch line".

 In 2010, Kushner announced that he removed the vocals and "messed around" with the song "Beyond the Wire", which he released with Perez as DKFXP, giving it the new title of "Beyond the Snake".
 The song appears at the end credits of the film Hisss featuring vocals and lyrics by Shruti Haasan.
 Four tracks by both Perez and Kushner were to appear in the film Hamill.

-Kushner has also collaborated with friend and composer John O'Brien on numerous occasions providing music to films such as Four Christmases, Couples Retreat and most recently, the upcoming ABC drama series Detroit 1-8-7 which will begin airing in the fall season of 2010.
+Kushner has also collaborated with friend and composer John O'Brien on numerous occasions providing music to films such as Four Christmases, Couples Retreat and most recently, the ABC drama series Detroit 1-8-7 which aired in the fall season of 2010.